 1. Is This A Good Keyword?

 Every piece of content on your website will be indexed in Google.
-You might end up ranking for things you didn’t plan on anyway, so it’s worth your time (at some point) to write about this topic.
+You might end up ranking for things you didn’t plan on anyway, so it’s worth your time (at some point) to write about any useful topic.
 You can write about it now, or write about it later.
-You can write about it once, or maybe a few times.
-Those are both good examples of why looking at traffic and competition stats can be important sometimes!

-2. How Do I Use Keywords in My Writing
+2. How Do I Use Keywords To Get Ranked?

 - Required: Keyword in title & URL